craigmulligan/website/content/posts/gke-horror-story.md

 We added some more logging to our proxy server to try get some more info.
 On deploying this our error rates subsided to a much more manageable 3-5%.
 We knew we hadn't made any code changes but that pods had shuffled around on deployment.
 This gave us a clue that it was related to the nodes rather than the running pods or code.

-Once we grouped our latency graphs by node, it was clear that some nodes were responsible for high latencies while others were perfectly fine.
-This powerfully illustrates the downsides of abstracting workloads from the machines they are running on, if we weren't running on k8s we likely would have looked at the underlying machines much sooner.
+<mark>Once we grouped our latency graphs by node, it was clear that some nodes were responsible for high latencies while others were perfectly fine.</mark> This powerfully illustrates the downsides of abstracting workloads from the machines they are running on, if we weren't running on k8s we likely would have looked at the underlying machines much sooner.

 We sent these node ids to the team at GCP for further investigation.
 Unfortunately they came back and said all the nodes look perfectly healthy and there were no differences between a good and bad node in our examples.